 Note that your Regal boat may not contain all of the equipment or systems shown.
 Regal has the right to modify, update or delete equipment and/or systems at anytime.
-Refer to the vendor documentation located in the owner's information packet for more details on individual system components.
+Refer to the vendor documentation located in the owner's information packet for more detailed information of individual system components.
 Also, use internet search agents.